lijichang/COMP9102-2022-CourseProject/README.md

 ### Visualization

-To visualize the features obtained from various DR performance on three standard datasets, you can run a command as follows,
+To visualize the features obtained from diverse DR algorithms as stated above, you can run a command as follows,
 ```
 python visualization.py
 ```